teq-niq/pingfed-automation/code-synch/README.md

 There is no harm in that.
 This was just a mater of personal preference.

 In any case both approaches lead to an additional module.

+Did want to also demosntrate how easy its to write a maven based custom code generator.
+Could have easily leveraged moustache templates for that matter and generated all kinds of code.